Azure/azureml-examples/sdk/assets/data/README.md

 # Working with Data

-Examples are provided in the [data.ipynb notebook](./data.ipynb) that articulate:
+Examples are provided in the [data.ipynb notebook](./data.ipynb) that articulates:

-1. Read data in a job
+1. Reading data in a job
-1. Read *and* write data in a job
+1. Reading *and* writing data in a job
-1. Register data as an asset in Azure Machine Learning
+1. Registering data as an asset in Azure Machine Learning
-1. Read registered data assets from Azure Machine Learning in a job
+1. Reading registered data assets from Azure Machine Learning in a job

 In this markdown file we provide some helpful snippets.
 Please refer to the notebook for more context and details.